 FAQs

 The treatment can vary depending on the species and local regulations.
-In general terms, benzimidazoles (albendazole and mebendazole) are being used for hookworm (A. duodenale and N. americanus), roundworm (A. lumbricoides) and whipworm (T. trichiura); and ivermectin is recommended for threadworm (S. stercoralis).
-In some areas, the treatment for whipworms combines ivermectin with benzimidazoles.
+In general terms, benzimidazoles (albendazole and mebendazole) are being used for hookworm (Ancylostoma duodenale and Necator americanus), roundworm (Ascaris lumbricoides) and whipworm (Trichuris trichiura); and ivermectin is recommended for threadworm (Strongyloides stercoralis).
+In some areas, the treatment for whipworms combines ivermectin with albendazole, as clinical evidence support the superior efficacy of the combination treatment.

-Albenzadole is currently administered in a fixed dose (usually, 400 mg for anybody 24 months old and above) as a standard treatment for trichuriasis, ancylostomiasis or hookworm diseases.
-On the other hand, ivermectin is usually administered to treat strongyloidiasis with a dose based on body weight, height or age.
+Albenzadole is currently administered in a fixed, single dose (usually, 400 mg for anybody 24 months old and above) as a standard treatment for trichuriasis, ancylostomiasis or hookworm diseases.
+On the other hand, ivermectin is usually administered to treat strongyloidiasis with a dose based on body weight (targeting 200µg/kg) or height (based on WHO’s dosing poles).

 Ivermectin and albendazole are both antiparasitic medicines, but they differ in their mechanism of action.
 Ivermectin binds to the muscle and nerve cells of worms causing their paralysis, which leads to the organism’s death; whereas albendazole prevents the worms from absorbing the nutrients they need to survive (glucose in particular).
 Having different mechanisms of action prevents the survival of worms that can grow resistant to one of the drugs.